 For about two miles you see a bit of the same.
 You pass another creek, Bee, and then multiple points of curiosity; the pit toilet and the trail towards the primitive camping site.

 So if you’re interested in primitive camping it is two miles from the parking lot.
 If you’ve never done it before this means that you have to hike with all of your gear for two miles to get you your campsite.
 Not drastic by any measure, but a great way to learn if you brought too much gear on your first primitive expedition.

 I stopped to use the restroom and had a bite of my protein bar.
 The restroom isn’t quite as rustic as it sounds.
-This a modern structure that is definitely a step above outhouse, but also used by hikers, and overnight guests at the campsites just beyond.
+This is a modern structure that is definitely a step above outhouse but also used by hikers, and overnight guests at the campsites just beyond.

-In that moment I noticed something else.
+At that moment I noticed something else.
 The absence of the sounds of trickling water flowing through the trees, into a pool below.
 Just sounds of crickets, and birds chirping.
-Walking into the path towards the water the landscape shifted from greens and oranges, to browns and yellows, and down the path, under some branches I made it to an opening of rock ledges, smoothed by years of water, now steps for me to sit and stare at the green pool of stagnant water below.
+Walking into the path towards the water the landscape shifted from greens and oranges to browns and yellows, and down the path, under some branches, I made it to an opening of rock ledges, smoothed by years of water, now steps for me to sit and stare at the green pool of stagnant water below.